reyesgo/cybersec-project-docs/Project 2/README.md

    - ### Tools & Processes

-      - The tools I used to exploit the web server’s broken authentication vulnerability was by using hydra to perform a brute force attack.
-The web servers lists the name of the person in charge of system administration.
+      - The tool I used to exploit the web server’s broken authentication vulnerability was by using hydra to perform a brute force attack.
+The web servers list the name of the person in charge of system administration.
 I used their name as the username and used a wordlist to brute force the password with hydra.

    - ### Achievements

-      - The exploited granted access to a restricted secret folder that contained a file describing the process to gain access to the webdav directory.
+      - The exploited granted access to a restricted secret folder that contained a file describing the process to gain access to the WebDAV directory.

 ![Hydra command](https://github.com/reyesgo/cybersec-project-docs/blob/main/Project%202/Images/hydra%20command.png)
 ![Hydra result](https://github.com/reyesgo/cybersec-project-docs/blob/main/Project%202/Images/hydra%20-%20result.png)

-- ### Sensitive Data Explosure
+- ### Sensitive Data Exposure

    - ### Tools & Processes